westonkl/InterviewPrep/README.md

 ----------------------------------------------------------------
 ## Behavioral:

 Most behavioral interviews are 15-30 minutes long and are inquiries into your personality and experience.
 They may throw in some 'trivia' questions on things they are looking for.
+Some behavioral interviews also involve walking through a past project or two.
+Make sure to maintain good documentation and know every part of your projects.

 **Tell me about yourself:**
   - Current Role (your headline)